Wednesday, August 27, 2008

 The nihilism of Starbucks

 Last day of a great conference.
-High spirits as I head back to Plaza Catalunya together with a group of Germans.
-Almost enough to make me forget that I woke up this morning with the compulsory conference cold and, if I was a responsible person, should spend the rest of the day recovering in my hotel room.
+High spirits as I head back to Plaça Catalunya together with a group of Germans – almost enough to make me forget that I woke up this morning with the compulsory conference cold and that, if I were a responsible person, I should spend the rest of the day recovering in my hotel room.
 Teaching starts on Monday.

-The morning was not that good, even apart from the cold.
-I think there is a correlation here, every time I do not feel so well, I find myself engaged in these sliding discussions on cosmopolitanism and the perceived “emptiness” of any future global culture.
-As already discussed here on Rawls & Me, I have made it into my personal crusade to challenge this view, with the obvious risk that people think I want to turn the whole world into a Starbucks or maybe an airport...
+The morning was not particularly good, even apart from the cold.
+I think there is a correlation here: every time I do not feel well, I find myself drawn into these sliding discussions on cosmopolitanism and the perceived “emptiness” of any future global culture.
+As already discussed here on Rawls & Me, I have made it my personal crusade to challenge this view – with the obvious risk that people think I want to turn the whole world into a Starbucks, or perhaps an airport…

-Some day I would like to write a proper response to this criticism, admitting that also cosmopolitans are driven by darker psychological motives than just dispassionate Kantian reasoning.
-For one thing, to be democratic, political cosmopolitanism presupposes a perfectionist ideal, a vision of a future in which people everywhere are made both “reasonable” and literate.
-Abhorrent as such a vision may seem to many academic people, it is not any different from what was once necessary to make democracy work in a single country.
-Just think of the education levels in pre-20th century Europe.
+Some day, I would like to write a proper response to this criticism, admitting that cosmopolitans, too, may be driven by darker psychological motives than mere dispassionate Kantian reasoning.
+For one thing, if it is to be democratic, political cosmopolitanism presupposes a perfectionist ideal – a vision of a future in which people everywhere become both “reasonable” and literate.
+Abhorrent as such a vision may seem to many academics, it is not fundamentally different from what was once necessary to make democracy function within a single country.
+Just consider the levels of education in pre-20th-century Europe.
 Enlightened elites had to pursue a perfectionist vision of compulsory schooling and, ultimately, economic redistribution in order to make democratic participation meaningful.
-The case of Weimar also illustrates what happens when that idealistic vision of the elites fails and the bond with the wider population breaks.
+The case of Weimar also illustrates what happens when that idealistic vision falters and the bond between elites and the wider population breaks down.

-At the same time, there is an element of fascism here, despite how benign our purposes may be.
-The best would be to simply fast-forward time and, once democracy is universal, re-engage in this debate.
-However, that will not be possible.
-And history tells us that the means we use are just as, if not more, important than the actual ends we seek.
-And it is here that it gets difficult.
+At the same time, there is an unsettling proximity to authoritarianism here, however benign the intentions may be.
+The easiest solution would be to fast-forward time and, once democracy is universal, re-engage in this debate.
+But that will not be possible.
+History teaches us that the means we employ are just as – if not more – important than the ends we seek.
+And it is here that things become difficult.

 Labels: